WTKK: Sports

 WTKK served for many years as the FM flagship of the Tar Heel Sports Network, which broadcasts football and basketball games involving the University of North Carolina at Chapel Hill Tar Heels.
 This arrangement came into question following comments made by Rush Limbaugh regarding Sandra Fluke, a law student from Georgetown University.
 From then on, Learfield (who produced UNC's sports programming) told the station it could no longer promote the school or radio network during Rush, while any promos or station identifications promoting Rush were likewise terminated during THSN coverage, eventually hastening the end of the "Rush Radio" brand in the market.
 The arrangement ended upon Limbaugh's death in 2021 and was rendered moot with the move of the THSN in the Triangle to WPTF the same year.

-WTKK also broadcasts Carolina Mudcats Minor League Baseball games on its HD2 channel, which is part of an expanded broadcast sports package.

-On August 5, 2024, WTKK began carrying Fox Sports Radio programming on its HD2 subchannel, branded as "Fox Sports 106.1 HD2".
+WTKK also broadcasts Minor League Baseball games of the Carolina Mudcats on its second HD Radio channel, which is part of an expanded broadcast sports package.
+On August 5, 2024, WTKK began carrying Fox Sports Radio programming on the HD2 subchannel, branded as "Fox Sports 106.1 HD2".